Judge Hardy's Children

 Judge Hardy's Children is a 1938 film in the Andy Hardy series.
 The plot involves the Hardys visiting Washington, DC, in this third entry in MGM's "Hardy Family" series.

-Plot summary
+Plot

-Judge Hardy (Lewis Stone) has been appointed chairman of a special committee in Washington, DC.
-The Judge's daughter Marian (Cecilia Parker) is intoxicated by Washington's social life, while son Andy (Mickey Rooney) falls for a pretty daughter of a French diplomat.
+Judge Hardy has been appointed chairman of a special committee in Washington, DC.
+The Judge's daughter Marian is intoxicated by Washington's social life, while son Andy falls for a pretty daughter of a French diplomat.
 Thus, the judge is obliged to juggle his committee duties with his efforts to keep his children from making fools of themselves.